SocketDotTech/socket-docs/docs/getting-started.md

 ## Understanding the Components

-- **Counter:** This is the instance of the app that is deployed on chain.
-Unlike a normal counter, the `increase` function of this counter is called via SOCKET.
+- **Counter:** This is the instance of the app that is deployed .
+Unlike a normal counter, the `increase` function of this counter is called via EVMx.

 - **CounterAppGateway:** `CounterAppGateway` is an `AppGateway`.
-It is a contract deployed on EVMx and not on chain.
-It dictates how the onchain contracts are called and composed.
+It is a contract deployed on EVMx and not onchain.
+It dictates how the onchain contracts are called, composed, deployed and initalized.
+You can read more about chain abstracted deployments [here](/deploy).
 In this example when someone calls the `incrementCounters` function, it internally triggers calls to `increase` function on each provided instance.
 This is an [onchain write](/call-contracts) triggered from AppGateway.
 You can also [make read calls](/read) to the chains to use their state (see `readCounters`).

-- **CounterDeployer:** The Deployer contract is deployed to EVMx and indicates how app contracts are to be deployed and initialized on a chain.
-You can read more about chain abstracted deployments [here](/deploy).

 [↘ Learn more about how to build applications on SOCKET](/writing-apps#architecture-overview)